 The CSF develops talented medically and other clinically qualified professionals who have gained a higher research degree to lead their own research plans and establish their own research team to make the transition to independent investigator.
-Applications are invited for the standard CSFs, the Tenure Track CSFs, or the jointly funded CSFs, all of which are considered in open competition.
+Applications are invited for the standard CSFs, or the jointly funded CSFs, all of which are considered in open competition.

 A CSF provides funding for a challenging research programme, and an ambitious programme of research training which offers accelerated personal and career development.

 Applicants wishing to retain an existing position and combine this with research funding, should consider funding options under one of the grant schemes.
 You may wish to pay particular attention to the New Investigator Research Grant scheme, which aims to support individuals wanting to transition to independence.